 The secret of making delicious crispy cookies comes from the cocoa powder and the sweetener.
 Erythritol is the best sweetener because it makes cookies very crisp and crunchy.

-- Combine the dry ingredients: almond flour, cocoa powder, sweetener, salt, baking soda, espresso powder, xanthan gum.
+- Combine the dry ingredients: almond flour, cocoa powder, sweetener, salt, baking soda, espresso powder, and xanthan gum.

-- In a different bowl cream the butter, then add the egg and vanilla extract.
+- In a different bowl, cream the butter, then add the egg and vanilla extract.
 Stir well to combine.

 - Roll the cookie dough between two pieces of parchment paper and then cut out the cookies.

 - Bake in the preheated oven for 8 to 10 minutes.